SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

           ELSEIF tdo IS INSTANCE OF cl_abap_refdescr.
             INSERT |{ tabix } Is instance of cl_abap_refdescr| INTO TABLE str_tab.

-            "Gettting a reference to the type's type description object using the "describe_by_data_ref, which can be used for data reference variables.
+            "Getting a reference to the type's type description object using the "describe_by_data_ref, which can be used for data reference variables.
             "Note that the dynamic type is evaluated.